avgCoderr/gts-tracker-application/README.md

 # GPS Tracker Application (GTA)

 A desktop GPS tracking application built with PyQt5.
 It allows you to create multiple projects with custom taxonomies, log GPS routes with metadata tagging, and view route logs.

+* The future goals would be:
+  * Provide a Map View of the Route - Either through GUI or Google Maps
+* Start logging real-time GPS Coordinates

 ---